ForestAdmin/agent-nodejs/docs/connectors/custom/query-translation/filters.md

 ### How high should you aim?

-Not everything can be declared in the capabilities of any given collection, and some operations **must** be supported for your connector to work.

 | Unlocked feature                                             | Needed capabilities                                              |
 | ------------------------------------------------------------ | ---------------------------------------------------------------- |
 | Minimal feature set                                          | `and` + `or` nodes<br/>`equal` on primary keys and foreign keys  |